Aboriginal Eye Health Initiative

 Big City Trip - Sight for All

-The Sight for All Foundation have created a short educational film called 'Big City Trip'.
+Sight for All have created a short educational film called 'Big City Trip'.
 The film aims to help Aboriginal people from remote communities understand what happens when a patient travels to the city to have eye treatment, in particular cataract surgery, and then returns back to their home.

 Watch the film below!